miloshhhhhh/miloshhhhhh/README.md

-### Hi there is a
+### Hi, there 👋

-BigData engineer with professional experience in top-tier companies collaborating with domain experts to solve real-world problems.
+I am a self-taught BigData engineer with professional experience in top-tier companies collaborating with domain experts to solve real-world problems.
 I have a passion for learning and sharing knowledge.
-I am a self-taught programmer and I am always looking for new challenges.

 - 🔭 I’m currently working on <>
 - 🌱 I’m currently learning Solidity